shrushcreate/Kjersti/README.md

 # About me
-Hi!👋 I am an engineering student.
+Hi!👋 I'm an engineering student.

 I like learning new things, football, watching movies or series, reading, overthinking, planning, running, and honestly pretty much everything.
 Fun fact: Sometimes I wanna do so many things so I just do nothing.
 Gulity.🤡